Cyberdog52/hackathon/Dotnet_React/DotNet_Backend/Readme.md

-- **Multiple project/solution files:** If there are multiple `*.csproj` and/or `*.sln` files, `dotnet restore/clean/build/run` can't automatically determine the project/solution it has to use.
+- **Multiple project/solution files:** If there are multiple `*.csproj` and/or `*.sln` files which differ in names, `dotnet restore/clean/build/run` can't automatically determine the project/solution it has to use.
 In that case, you have to specify the project to use, e.g. `dotnet clean HackathonDotnetServer.csproj`.